facebookresearch/nevergrad/docs/optimizers_ref.rst

 Callbacks
 ---------

 Callbacks can be registered through the :code:`optimizer.register_callback` for call on either :code:`ask` or :code:`tell` methods.
+Callbacks just need to be functions with parameters depending on what they are registered upon:

+- on :code:`ask` they only take the optimizer as input.
+The callback is called at the beginning of the :code:`ask` method.
+- on :code:`tell` they take the optimizer as input, as well as the candidate and the loss as a float.
+  The callback is called at the end of the :code:`tell` method.

-Two of them are available through the
+Some predefined callbacks are available through the `ng.callbacks` namespace:
-`ng.callbacks` namespace.

 .. automodule:: nevergrad.callbacks
     :members: OptimizerDump, ParametersLogger, ProgressBar, EarlyStopping